emnh/js-to-reasonml-transpiler/README.md

 This section lists workarounds for transpilations not implemented yet.

+ - All branches of if statements are evaluated.
+If you have if statements in your code, think about the implications of that (infinite loops and other problems etc).
+TODO: Only execute all branches once.
  - Initialize all (non-int) variables.
 Default value is set to 0 if not initialized and a TODO comment is added.
  - Reorder functions so that they are called after they are declared.